 How Alexandra Paul built a successful career.
 Explore key moments that defined the journey.

-Alexandra Paul is an American actress who started her career as a model in New York.
-She gained prominence after starring in John Carpenter's horror film Christine (1983).
-She then appeared in other major roles in films like Just the Way You Are (1984), American Flyers (1985), 8 Million Ways to Die (1986), and Dragnet (1987), establishing herself as a recognizable face in Hollywood.
+Alexandra Paul is an American actress, also holding British citizenship, who began her career as a model in New York.
+She transitioned into acting, securing her first significant role in John Carpenter's horror film Christine (1983).
+Subsequently, she gained recognition through roles in films such as Just the Way You Are (1984), American Flyers (1985), 8 Million Ways to Die (1986), and Dragnet (1987), establishing herself as a prominent figure in the entertainment industry.

-In 1980, Alexandra Paul filmed American Nightmare, an independent Canadian horror film.
+In 1980, Alexandra Paul had her first role in the independent Canadian horror film American Nightmare.

-In 1982, Alexandra Paul appeared in the television film Paper Dolls.
+In 1982, Alexandra Paul starred in the television film Paper Dolls.

 In 1983, Alexandra Paul landed her first major role in John Carpenter's horror film Christine.

-In 1984, Alexandra Paul had a prominent role in the movie Just the Way You Are.
+In 1984, Alexandra Paul had a prominent role in Just the Way You Are.

-In 1985, Alexandra Paul played a prominent role in the film American Flyers.
+In 1985, Alexandra Paul had a prominent role in American Flyers.

-In 1987, Alexandra Paul had a prominent role in the film Dragnet.
+In 1987, Alexandra Paul had a prominent role in Dragnet.

 From 1989, Alexandra Paul was an active member for 9 years of the Santa Monica, CA chapter of Food Not Bombs, where she picked up donations, cooked, and served hot vegan meals to the homeless community every Thursday evening.